Claims FAQs

 • Eye tumors

-• Genitourinary cancers other than bladder cancer (including penile cancer, prostate cancer, urethral cancer)
+• Genitourinary cancers (including penile cancer, bladder cancer, prostate cancer, urethral cancer)

-• Gynecologic cancer (cervical, endometrial, vaginal or vulvar)
+• Gynecologic cancers (including cervical, endometrial, vaginal or vulvar cancer)

 • Head and neck cancers (including buccal mucosa cancer, lip cancer, mouth cancer, nasopharyngeal cancer, salivary gland cancer, soft palate cancer, tonsillar fossa/pillar cancer)